 Università Cattolica del Sacro Cuore

 Università Cattolica del Sacro Cuore (also known as UCSC or UNICATT) is an Italian private research university and was founded in 1921.
 Cattolica is the largest private university in Europe.
 Its main campus is located in Milan, with satellite campuses in Brescia, Piacenza, Cremona, Rome and Campobasso.
 The Milan campus, situated in the heart of Milan’s St. Ambrose district, is characterised by chapels and great halls which mark the university’s original use as a monastery as far back as the 8th century.
 UCSC has been awarded 5 stars by international university ranking system, QS Stars, and has been noted as the fourth most recommended university to attend by international students.
-Italian culture is rich and thriving in Milan, making it the ideal city to gain access to the many facets of Italian cinema and film very simple.
+Gain first hand exposure to the European perspective on international relations by living in Europe itself and learning about regional concerns in context.

 Mara Perbellini is a scriptwriter and story analyst for major film and TV production Companies.
 After her B.A. in Italian Literature and her Master’s Degree in Screenwriting at the Universita Cattolica of Milan, she began to write screenplays and work as a story analyst for Rai Fiction and Eagle Pictures.
 She also worked as assistant director on the TV-movie “Una famiglia per caso” for RAI 1.